robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 - Headings should be **thematic and cultural**, not structural.
 - Example: “Rice as Memory,” “What the Sourness of Sinigang Says,” “Why Lumpia Travels.”

-## Step 4: Hook Construction
+### HOOK CONSTRUCTION
 - Open with **a vivid sensory moment**.
 - Invite the reader, rather than shock them.
 - Example hooks:
   - “The first spoonful of sinigang is always a surprise.
 Sour on the tongue, then comfort in the chest.”
   - “In every Filipino town, there is a woman who sells food that tastes like everyone’s childhood.”

+Wait for the next instruction

 ## Step 5: WordPress Output Format